Weitzman-MUSA-GeoCloud/s25-team2-cama/README.md

 ## Workflows

-For extracting, loading, transforming, and predicting on data, there is a single workflow named `data-pipeline`.
+For extracting, loading, transforming, and predicting on data, there is a single workflow named `main-processing-pipeline`.
 This workflow is triggered by a Cloud Scheduler job that runs once per week.

 ## Service Accounts